vortelus/vortelus/readme.md

-# 👋 Hey there!
+# 👋 Hi!
 I'm Vortelus – Blockchain Innovator & Rust Expert 🚀

 With deep expertise in **Rust** and a passion for decentralized tech, I'm dedicated to building secure, high-performance blockchain solutions.
 From smart contracts to DeFi protocols, I bring your vision to life with the power and precision of Rust.
 Let's shape the future of Web3, NFTs, and beyond together! 💡✨